-In 2007, she founded the AUGent-authorized research group Postdramatic Aesthetics: Word, Sound, Image as a platform for research on this topic.
-In 2011, this research group was embedded in the UGent-authorized research centre S:PAM (Studies in Performing Arts & Media), of which she is the director.
-In 2014, the research group PEPPER (Philosophy, Ethology, Politics and Performance) was established within S:PAM in order to encompass the growing field of Performance Philosophy in the research centre.
+In 2007, she founded the AUGent-authorized research group Postdramatic Aesthetics: Word, Sound, Image.
+In 2011, this research group was embedded in the UGent-authorized research centre S:PAM (Studies in Performing Arts & Media), of which she is the co-director.

 Christel Stalpaert is editor-in-chief of the A1.2.-rated journal Documenta.
 Tijdschrift voor theater, and editor of the S:PAM-series Studies in Performing Arts & Media.